twks-cohort/nine-lab-platform-eks-base/README.md

 The clusters monitors are the same for each cluster and deployed with the cluster, whereas the dashboard incorporates all clusters and is deployed by git push.

 As with this repo/pipieline, the dashboard and monitors deployed by a pipeline are concerned with the services managed within the pipeline.

 ## upgrade How-tos

 **upgrade managed node_groups**

 AWS releases regular eks-optimized aws linux 2 version updates.
 This is for all the usual reasons - upgrade and refinements to al2, security patches, kublet updates, etc. Each time the terraform plan is applied will result in a terraform taint of the managed node group so that the latest ami version will be used in a rolling update of nodes.

-To perform a ami-latest-only release, update the last ami-latest-only date below, push and do patch version update release.

-__ami-latest-only release date__: 3-10-2022

 **upgrade kubernetes and addon version**